ManuelFay/NumpyDeepLearning/README.md

 Deep Learning Framework built entirely using numpy.
 The framework is built with the PyTorch design in mind and is meant to be used almost exactly like one would with with PyTorch.
-Implemented for the moment are fully connected layers, Tanh() and ReLU() activation layers, MSE loss and mini-batch Stochastic Gradient Descent (Gradient Descent and Stochastic Gradient Descent are available upon choice of mini-batch size).
+Implemented for the moment are fully connected layers, Tanh(), Sigmoid() and ReLU() activation layers, MSE and BCE loss and mini-batch Stochastic Gradient Descent (Gradient Descent and Stochastic Gradient Descent are available upon choice of mini-batch size).

 ## Installation